Shen-Shihao/shihaos-portfolio/README.md

 I'm 25 years old and I am a Spurs fan!

 # What I hope to learn
-I hope to learn to use some useful tools to do data visualization.
+I hope to learn some useful tools to do data visualization.
 And I would like to learn the way to gather data as well.

 # Portfolio